tweag/python-monorepo-example/2018-09-12-asterius-ffi.md

 2018-09-12T09:34:43.088Z
 ```

-In order to call into JavaScript, we can use the `foreign import javascript` syntax directly, without enabling any GHC extension.
-The source text clause should be a JavaScript expression, but in the expression we can use constructs like `${1}`, `${2}` to refer to the import function's arguments.
-And users may choose to wrap the result in `IO` or not, depending on whether the underlying computation is "pure" and can be safely cached.
-Currently the JavaScript FFI support a variety of "basic types" like `Bool`/`Char`/`Int` as argument/result types of imported functions, see [documentation](https://tweag.github.io/asterius/jsffi/) for a full list.
+We can use the `foreign import javascript` syntax directly, without enabling any additional GHC extensions.
+The string after the keyword `javascript` needs to be a JavaScript expression, where we can use positional arguments `${1}`, `${2}`, and so forth to refer to the imported function's arguments.
+The result type of an imported function may be wrapped `IO`, depending on whether the underlying computation is pure and can be safely cached.
+Our current implementation supports a variety of *basic types*, such as, `Bool`, `Char`, and `Int` as argument and result types of imported functions; see the [documentation](https://tweag.github.io/asterius/jsffi/) for a full list.

-Besides simple value types, asterius can import JavaScript references into Haskell as `JSRef` and passing them back to JavaScript.
-So what is a `JSRef`?
-The WebAssembly MVP only supports moving integers and floating point values anyway.
+Besides basic types, Asterius supports importing JavaScript references represented by values of type `JSRef` in Haskell land.
+What is a `JSRef`?
+After all, the WebAssembly MVP only supports marshalling integers and floating point values.

 Under the hood, `JSRef`s are really just `Int`s.
-The asterius runtime maintains a table which maps `JSRef`s to real JavaScript objects.
-The table indices are passed across JavaScript/WebAssembly boundary just like an ordinary integer.
-When the runtime invokes JavaScript computation in a `foreign import javascript` declaration, it decides whether to pass an argument/result in its raw form, or load in the `JSRef` table based on the passed index first.
+The Asterius runtime maintains a table mapping `JSRef`s to actual JavaScript objects.
+We use the table indices to represent those objects and pass them across JavaScript-WebAssembly boundary instead.
+When the runtime invokes the JavaScript computation in a `foreign import javascript` declaration, it decides, based on the type information, whether to pass arguments and the result in their raw form or whether to use an object in the `JSRef` table.

-# Marshaling more advanced types
+# Marshalling more advanced types

-It's also possible to marshal more advanced types like strings and arrays.
-Using the `foreign import javascript` mechanism described previously, the marshaling functions can be defined in user code without needing to modify the runtime:
+At this point, you may be wondering how we can marshal more advanced types, such as strings and arrays.
+We are going to take a page out of the standard Haskell FFI playbook and implement more complex marshalling in plain Haskell by building on top of the basic types supported by plain `foreign import javascript` declarations, entirely without any further, specialised support by the runtime.
+For example, here is the code to marshal strings:

 ```Haskell
 type JSString = JSRef